About the Cambridge Genomic Medicine Programme

 Cambridge Gateway to Genetic Counselling for Nurses and Midwives

 The Cambridge Gateway to Genetic Counselling training programme is designed for nurses and midwives.
-The course fulfils the educational components of the Set B criteria required for a senior nurse or midwife to be eligible to submit a Notification of Intention to Register form to The Genetic Counsellor Registration Board.
+The course can be used towards the educational components of the Set B criteria required for a senior nurse or midwife to be eligible to submit a Notification of Intention to Register form to The Genetic Counsellor Registration Board.

 Funding for the Cambridge Genomic Medicine Programme

-Fee support for many courses on this page is available to NHS staff from Health Education England.
+Fee support for many courses on this page may be available to NHS staff from Health Education England.
 Click here to apply for funding.

 The Cambridge Genomic Medicine Programme is a collaboration between Cambridge University Hospitals, the Wellcome Trust Sanger Institute, the European Bioinformatics Institute, and the Institute of Continuing Education at the University of Cambridge.